 - handicap accessible

 Our staff are familiar with wedding and party vendors in the local area and can assist with recommendations and event planning.
 Rental rates depend upon the length of time needed and which church amenities are required.
 A non-refundable deposit is required at contract to guarantee reservation of the date and time.

-Non-members in need of ministerial services such as weddings or funerals should feel free to contact Rev. Gregory at email@example.com or Rev. Ann at firstname.lastname@example.org to inquire about availability of the church and the ministers’ schedules.
+Non-members in need of ministerial services such as weddings or funerals should feel free to contact Rev. Ann Fuller at email@example.com to inquire about availability of the church and her schedule.

 Unaffiliated groups may rent our facilities for regular use provided their activities are not in conflict with Unitarian Universalist principles.
-At present a Jewish congregation and an Al-Anon support group regularly meet at UUCB.
-Anyone interested in scheduling meetings or events at the church should email Holger Pedersen for availability and rates.
+At present a Jewish congregation regularly meets at UUCB.
+Anyone interested in scheduling meetings or events at the church should email firstname.lastname@example.org for availability and rates.